 First Year Experience

 The CHE program prioritizes the first year of a student’s experience as this is a year filled with lots of opportunities and challenges.
 All CHE students start their first year with the CHE Connections Conference in which students are provided individual attention and develop relationships with their peers.
 Additionally students work with their academic advisor and prepare for classroom expectations.

-Additionally, CHE participants will have a minimum of six to eight contacts with their CHE assigned advisor each semester and receive integrated tutoring support for their curriculum.
+Additionally, CHE first year participants will have a minimum of six to eight contacts with their CHE assigned peer mentor each semester and receive integrated tutoring support for their curriculum.
 Finally, individualized support in navigating personal, financial, and/or living arrangement support is provided as needed throughout the academic year.

 Our goal is to establish a life-long relationship with our CHE students within their first year.
 Once they become upper class students (sophomores, juniors, seniors) they will be require to meet with their assigned CHE academic advisor 2-4 times each semester.